CASE STUDIES

 In front of a busy Safeway store and gas station we placed a double chip seal in 2005.
 The pavement had “block” cracking throughout the entire area.
 Liquid asphalt CRS-2P was applied, with 1/2"-1/4" aggregate on the bottom lift, 3/8”-#10 for the top lift, then a CSS-1h (diluted) fog seal was applied.

-47th Ave.
-W, just north of Chennault Beach Road
+North of Chennault Beach Road

-2013 Double Chip Seal, 1/2”-#4 chips on the bottom layer, then 3/8”-#10 chips, with a fog seal.
+Double Chip Seal was applied in 2013.
+1/2” chips on the 1st layer, 3/8” chips on the top layer, with a fog seal.

 We value your privacy.
 Information you supply us with will be used only to contact you.